canonical/sphinx-docs-starter-pack/readme.rst

 See the `Sphinx and Read the Docs <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/>`_ guide for instructions on how to get started with Sphinx documentation.

-Then go through the following sections to use this starter pack to set up your docs repository.
+Then go through the following sections to use this starter pack to set up your documentation repository.

 Prerequisites
 -------------

 Before you begin, ensure you have the following:

  * A GitHub repository where you want to host your documentation.
 The recommended approach is to host the documentation alongside your code in a `docs` folder.
-But a standalone docs repo is also an option.
+But a standalone documentation repo is also an option.
  * Git and Bash installed on your system.

 Bootstrap your documentation repository